pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 });
 ```

-We can safely remove the `randstr` and `dotenv` folders in the OAuth client.
+Because we replaced those functions, ee can remove the `randstr` and `dotenv` folders in the OAuth client.

 ### Setting Github Scope